Effective dynamics of Janis-Newman-Winicour spacetime: Effective dynamics of Janis-Newman-Winicour spacetime

 To further understand the causal structure of the effective spacetime, we consider the expansions of the in-going and out-going radially null geodesics.
 We employ the two null vectors tangent to the null geodesics as

 satisfying $g_{ab}\ell^a_{+}\ell^b_{-}=-1$.
 The corresponding co-vectors read

 The expansions of these null geodesics are given by

-where $S^{ab}$ is the projection map of $g^{ab}$ on the spatial 2-spheres perpendicular to $\ell^a_{ \pm}$.
+where the dot denotes the derivative with respect to $b$ and $S^{ab}$ is the projection map of $g^{ab}$ on the spatial 2-spheres perpendicular to $\ell^a_{ \pm}$.
 A 2-sphere is called a marginally trapped surface if $\Theta^{ \pm}=0$.
 Since the quantities, $p_b, f$ and $p_c$ remain finite for any finite $b$, Eq.~(\ref{expansion}) implies that a marginally trapped surface can exist if only if $\dot{p}_c(b) = 0$.
 A direct calculation gives

 Since the quantities, $p_c$ and $f$ can not be zero, Eq.~(\ref{pcdot}) implies that a marginally trapped surface can exist at $\cos(\delta_c c)=0$ or $y=0$.
 The latter condition is equivalent to $b=n\frac{\pi}{ \delta_b}, n \in \mathbb{Z}$.
 Thus, there exist infinite numbers of marginally trapped surfaces in the effective spacetime.
 Across these marginally trapped surfaces, all the metric coefficients remain finite and non-zero, but $\dot{p_c}$ changes its sign.
 Thus, both $\Theta^{+}$ and $\Theta^{-}$ change signs simultaneously, and hence these marginally trapped surfaces are the transition surfaces from trapped region to anti-trapped region or from anti-trapped region to trapped region.
 Restricting to the first two dimensions, the line element (\ref{metric1}) can be written as